Azure/batch-shipyard/recipes/CNTK-CPU-Infiniband-IntelMPI/README.md

 ### Global Configuration
 The global configuration should set the following properties:
 * `docker_images` array must have a reference to a valid CNTK CPU-enabled Docker image that can be run with Intel MPI.
-Images denoted with `intelmpi` tags found in [alfpark/cntk](https://hub.docker.com/r/alfpark/cntk/) are compatible with Azure VMs.
+Images denoted with `cpu-intelmpi` tags found in [alfpark/cntk](https://hub.docker.com/r/alfpark/cntk/) are compatible with Azure VMs.
 Images denoted with `refdata` tag suffixes found in [alfpark/cntk](https://hub.docker.com/r/alfpark/cntk/)